Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Ind-pro-RPAU groups

-\textbf{2.} For the first part, the inclusion $\langle\W_k\rangle_{\IndProAlg_u^\RP(k)}\to D(k_\et^\perar)$ follows from \textbf{(1.)} and \textbf{(3.)}, the inclusion $\W_k\to\Sh(k_\et^\perar)$ follows as in \textbf{(1.)}, and the stability of $\W_k$ under extensions in $\Sh(k_\et^\perar)$ follows as in \textbf{(1.)} from its stability under extensions in $\IndProAlg_u^\RP(k)$ (\Lemma{stability of Wk}).
-For the commutative squares, note that $w_*$ takes a sheaf to its restriction (as a presheaf) to the full subcategory $k_\et^\perar$.
+\textbf{2.} For the first part, the full faithfulness $\langle\W_k\rangle_{\IndProAlg_u^\RP(k)}\to D(k_\et^\perar)$ follows from \textbf{(1.)} and \textbf{(3.)}, that of $\W_k\to\Sh(k_\et^\perar)$ follows as in \textbf{(1.)}, and the stability of $\W_k$ under extensions in $\Sh(k_\et^\perar)$ follows as in \textbf{(1.)} from its stability under extensions in $\IndProAlg_u^\RP(k)$ (\Lemma{stability of Wk}).
+For the commutative squares, note that $w_*$ takes a sheaf to its restriction (as a presheaf) to the full subcategory $\Spec k_\et^\perar\subseteq\Spec k_\RP$.
 As such it commutes with the Yoneda functor on the underived level.
-Since both it and the Yoneda functor are exact, they commute on the derived level as well. \end{myproof}
+Since both $w_*$ and the Yoneda functor are exact, they commute on the derived level as well. \end{myproof}